landoncrabtree/x86-64-on-ARM/README.md

 # x86-64 on ARM
 ### A simple Dockerfile to develop, compile, run, and debug x86-64 assembly on ARM64.
-This was made for my Operating Systems class, since it teaches x86 assembly, but I am on an M1 Mac.
+This was made for my Operating Systems class, since it uses x86 assembly, but I am on an M1 Mac.

 ## Features
 * Supports local development with volume mounting (Files in the `./csc4100` directory are mounted to `/csc4100` in the container and vice versa)